 All faculty and staff should use resources to instruct students as outlined by the RCSS Teaching and Learning department.
-It is imperative that teachers (and all others whom instruct students) use resources, guides, maps, protocols, policies, and procedures to ensure we meet expectations and goals set by the RCSS and school vision and mission.
+It is imperative that teachers (and all others whom instruct students) use resources, guides, maps, protocols, policies, and procedures to ensure we meet expectations and goals set by the RCSS and BES school vision and mission.
 Please see the documents below taken from the Richmond Ready Companion Guide.
+See the document on page 25.